Xtreamly-Team/xtreamly-hedera/README.md

 The hedera module and test modules were also used in creation of smart contract and NFT themselves but since they are already deployed are not much of use

+IMPORTANT CONTRACTS:
+- XTREAMLY ACCOUNT ID = 0.0.10034602 (Used for contract deployment and NFT)
+- XTREAMLY TRADER CONTRACT ID = 0.0.10040530
+- XTREAMLY SIGNAL NFT COLLECTION TOKEN ID = 0.0.10035099
+- XTREAMLY SIGNAL NFT SERIAL NUMBER = 1
+- SAUCERSWAP ROUTER ID = 0.0.3949434
+- WETH TOKEN ID = 0.0.9770617
+- USDC TOKEN ID = 0.0.456858

+Any mainnet Hedera wallet can use the trader smart contract by:
+- Approving both WETH and USDC tokens
+- Calling autoTrade and passing the amounts of each tokens to trade.
+Based on the direction one of tokens with the amout specified would be swapped for the other at the market rate.
+If the signal is none, no swap happens

+A fully functional system can extend the trader contract to add security measures and extend the trading logic to include stop loss, twap, etc.

 ## Repository structure

 Repository consists of three parts: